sshongru/browserbugs/README.md

 See elementBetweenListAndItem.html

-### Firefox: Click event doesn't fire on parent when mousedown occurs on child
+### Chrome/IE: Click event fires on parent when mousedown occurs on child

 See clickDoesntFireOnParent.html